jeffboody/glyph/readme.md

 2. Smoothing by rendering multiple times then accumulating results using blending or color buffer accumulation

-Since ASA uses fully defined geometry up to a user defined error threshold it can take advantage of hardware MSAA support to perform anti-aliasing.
-I believe that ASA may use between 2-4 times as many points to achieve equivalent rendering quality for typical use cases where infinite scaling of text is not required.
+Unlike the shader based aproaches, ASA uses fully defined geometry (up to a user defined error threshold) so it can take advantage of built-in hardware MSAA to perform anti-aliasing.

+Another consideration for anti-aliasing is that modern devices have very high screen density and I'm not convinced that anti-aliasing will provide a significant benefit.

 Results
 -------